kanaksharmagit/ADRB2-Bioinformatics-Project/README.md

 However, percentage identity alone should not be used to determine evolutionary relationships.

 Other factors such as alignment coverage, sequence quality, conserved regions, and phylogenetic analysis should also be considered.

+### 4. Multiple Sequence Alignment
+Multiple sequence alignment was performed using CLUSTAL W.

+The purpose of multiple sequence alignment is to arrange sequences so that corresponding residues can be compared across different organisms.

+The alignment helps identify:

+- Conserved residues
+- Conserved regions
+- Variable regions
+- Insertions
+- Deletions
+- Potentially functionally important positions

+The positions that remain similar across multiple sequences represent conserved regions, whereas positions showing substitutions or gaps represent more variable regions.